experimental-design/bofire/docs/index.md

 **Ease of Use**: BoFire’s problem specifications are json serializable allowing use in RESTful APIs.

 **Flexibility**: Whether you’re tuning hyperparameters of a machine learning model, optimizing a manufacturing process, or conducting a scientific experiment, BoFire is versatile enough to handle it all.

+### What is Design of Experiments (DoE)?

+Design of Experiments (DoE) is a systematic method to determine the relationship between different factors affecting a process and the output of that process.
+It is used to find cause-and-effect relationships.
+This information is needed to manage process inputs in order to optimize the output.

+### What is Bayesian Optimization (BO)?

+Bayesian Optimization (BO) is a sequential design strategy for global optimization of black-box functions that doesn’t assume any functional forms.
+It works by constructing a posterior distribution of functions (e.g., Gaussian process) that best describes the function you want to optimize.
+As the number of observations grows, the posterior distribution improves, and the algorithm becomes more certain of which regions in parameter space are worth exploring and which ones are not.

 BoFire is a framework to define and solve black-box optimization problems.